Cookies setting

 How much is a customer worth to you, on average?

-Customer lifetime value (CLV) is the monetary value of a customer to your store over their period as a customer.
+Customer lifetime value (CLV) is the monetary value of a customer to your store over their period as a customer, and tracking it effectively can be enhanced through e-commerce analytics.
 Without a doubt, it’s one of the most critical metrics you need to measure on your e-commerce store.

 First, you can compare this value to the overall cost you incur while attracting and keeping a customer.
 Put simply, if your costs are more than your CLV, then you’re at a loss.